 Now this is a real upgrade Neewer Studio Lights and OBS for a Home Zoom setup

-Well, it is going to be another long dark winter of doing Zooms.
-We have one setup that works well for podcasting with a single key light and a good Logitech BRIO camera plus a nice microphone (which are now down to $150 from their $199 list thank goodness), but the other setup doesn’t have great lighting, so for my own Christmas present, I got the Neewer Studio Lights for $75.
-This is a great kit in that it has a desktop stand that goes up to 25″ so it just gets over the video screen.
+Well, it is going to be another long dark winter of doing Zooms, so what are the best things for lighting.
+We have one setup that works well for podcasting with a single key light and a good Logitech BRIO camera plus a nice microphone (which are now down to $150 from their $199 list thank goodness), but the other setup doesn't have great lighting, so for my own Christmas present, I got the Neewer Studio Lights for $75.
+This is a great kit in that it has a desktop stand that goes up to 25" so it just gets over the video screen.
 And it comes in 5400K in its native form with a diffuser.
 It has two remotes for each side and is up to 1000 lumen so very nice for lighting

-The result is that when I look at Open Broadcast Studio, the color quality is much better and because there are two lights at 30 degree off-axis, there are no shadows.
-This plus a $30 green screen that mounts on your chair although in retrospect, the square version by RGTBYWAN is better, it fits the aspect ratio of a camera better.
+The result is that when I look at Open Broadcast Studio, the color quality is much better and because there are two lights at 30 degrees off-axis, there are no shadows.
+This plus a $30 green screen that mounts on your chair although, in retrospect, the square version by RGTBYWAN is better, it fits the aspect ratio of a camera better.